-Jeff Alan West is an emerging artist creating abstract visual art in digital media, painting, and drawing.
-He thrives living near and surfing in the Pacific Ocean in Aptos, California, a beach community to Silicon Valley.
+Jeff Alan West is an artist creating abstract visual art in painting, digital media, and drawing.

-Jeff Alan West has now returned his focus and energy to his fine art ideas, creating images that are abstractions rather than representational imagery.
+His focus and energy are now focused on creating abstractions rather than representational imagery.
 He continues to use digital painting, drawing, and imaging software as well as traditional media and techniques in his work process.